-Tucked away in Sylmar, CA lies a world-class collection of over 250 vintage automobiles, rare mechanical musical instruments, antique furniture, a fully restored steam locomotive & private rail car and tons of other bizarre items collected by the co-founder of Merle Norman Cosmetics.
+Tucked away in Sylmar, CA lies a world-class collection of over 250 vintage automobiles, rare mechanical musical instruments, and a fully restored steam locomotive collected by the co-founder of Merle Norman Cosmetics.

 Who knew Merle Norman Cosmetics even existed anymore.
 Oh and ladies you’ll be happy to know you’re invited to shop in the company store at the conclusion of your tour.

 The Nethercutt Collection was founded in 1972 by J. B. Nethercutt, co-founder of Merle Norman Cosmetics.

 A beautifully restored 1937 Canadian Pacific Royal Hudson locomotive and 1912 Pullman private railcar is located behind the main museum.
 The Hudson type is a 4-6-4 wheel arrangement and was a high-speed passenger locomotive with a top speed of 90 mph.